jordanlambino/leagueoflegends-data-analysis/README.md

 For my final model, I used a RandomForestClassifier to predict which team would obtain the first baron.
 Initially, I had used a DecisionTreeClassifier, but after testing the accuracy of both models, it appeared that the RandomForestClassifer was performing better in terms of generalization.
 Conversely, the DecisionTreeClassifier was performing extremely well when predicting the training data, but not the test data.
 This sign of overfitting influenced me to switch Classifier models.
 Ultimately, I believe that using the RandomForestClassifier was an optimal choice since the randomness and unpredictability of League of Legends can greatly sway one team's chances of getting the first baron.

-My improved accuracy for the final model was approximately 72.1%.
+My improved accuracy for the final model was approximately **72.1%**.
 I believe adding more features played a huge role in this, as information such as "golddiffat15" and "xpdiffat15" are significant indicators regarding the performance of a team during a match.
-Moreover, variables such as "firstmidtower" typically denote if a team gains early control over the map, which might lead to the first baron as the game goes on.
+Most importantly, I believe that my final model improved in terms of generalization compared to my baseline model.
+Initially, my model was overfit to the training set and performed poorly when generalizing to unseen data.
+The combination of features and hyperparameters in my final model are a large improvement for this issue, as denoted by the significant increase in accuracy.